jstiff/notes_from_learning/CS_Lectures/computation/NFA.md

 - Epsilon provide additional states for a given input.
 Additional options of state....makes visualizing the graph easier to have them (???).
 - 'Epsilon Closure' is the state an input is in plus all of the possible epsilon transitions available.
 Represents each element in the PowerSet...Every possible combination for a given input is inside the power set.
 - Power set is the 'set of all possible combinatory subsets of an NFA set....and each of those 'subsets' represents an 'Epsilon Closure'....(???).

+When ever there are more than one choice in an NFA what is happeneing is that new machines are being "Spawned".
+New and separate computational 'enviroments'.
+What will see in Push Down Automa....each NFA is provided a stack...so when a new machine is spawned it also recieves its own stack.